czcorpus/kontext/INSTALL.md

 in *optional_plugins* (file *app.py*) must be specified using strings (i.e. you cannot directly use the package *plugins*) because when Python interpreter executes the optional plug-ins configuration no optional plug-in is instantiated yet.

-In the following example where we define *my_plugin* where *settings* is a required plug-in (i.e. already loaded and passed directly as a module *settings*) and *some_optional_plugin* is an optional plug-in which cannot be guaranteed to be loaded yet (i.e. defined using a string).
+In the following example we define *my_plugin* with two dependencies:
+ 1. *settings* is a required plug-in (=> it is already instantiated and we can refer it as any other module)
+ 2. *some_optional_plugin* is an optional plug-in (=> it cannot be guaranteed to be loaded yet and must refer it via a string).

 ```python
 optional_plugins = (